jsdoc/jsdoc.github.io/content/en/about-configuring-default-template.md

 of, the standard files.

 To use this feature, set the option `templates.default.layoutFile` to the path to your customized layout file.
-Relative paths are resolved against the path to the `config.json` file; the current working directory; and the JSDoc directory, in that order.
+Relative paths are resolved against the path to the configuration file; the current working directory; and the JSDoc directory, in that order.